mave89/Datalake/README.md

 3. Resource manager - http://204.236.207.193:8088/cluster
 4. Job history server - http://52.91.33.10:19888/jobhistory

 It's time to download some tweets now.
 The python script ```downloadTweets.py``` has a ```--help``` tag that you can use to see your options.
-But if you don't provide any, it will use the hashtag "#donaldtrump" and download tweets containing that hashtag
+But if you don't provide any, it will use the hashtag "#donaldtrump" and download tweets containing that hashtag.

 ```
-python downloadTweets.py --help
+python Tweets/downloadTweets.py --help
 ```

-In our case, we downloaded any many free tweets as possible containing "#donaldtrump".
-CSV file "donaldtrump-tweets.csv" has all the data we collected.
+In our case, we downloaded any many free tweets as possible containing ```#donaldtrump```.
+CSV file ```donaldtrump-tweets.csv``` has all the data we collected.

 WORK IN PROGRESS